-Champions may want to use any skills they may have gained from training such as MHFA (Mental Health First Aid), but they are acting in the capacity of a Champion, not as a counsellor or as a mental health first aider.
-It is important to separate their professional role and their role as a Champion.
-For example they may be a trained counsellor or mental health professional, however as a Champion their role is to listen and signpost, not to make a professional judgement.
+As a Champion, you may want to use any skills you may have gained from training such as MHFA (Mental Health First Aid), but you are acting in the capacity of a Champion, not as a counsellor or as a mental health first aider.
+It is important to separate your professional role and your role as a Champion.
+For example you may be a trained counsellor or mental health professional, however as a Champion your role is to listen and signpost, not to make a professional judgement.